n-zeplo/product-practice-handbook-2018/creating-a-product-innovation-engagment/roadmap-maintenance-and-handoffs.md

-## Handoffs: Clarification, Documentation and Roadmaps
+## Handoff: Clarification, Documentation and Roadmaps

 * Develop a clear roadmap for product growth and development with highlights around key integrations, releases or decision points